-- 1. The Commissioner of Insurance, Douglas M. Ommen, directly and through his designees, administers and enforces Iowa Code chapter 502-the Iowa Uniform Securities Act and Iowa Administrative Code chapter 191-50 Regulation of Securities Offerings and Those Who Engage in the Securities Business. - 2.
-Alan Kessler ("Kessler") is an individual with a last known address of 1936 S. Warrior Lane, Waukee, Iowa 50263. - 3.
-ASK the Coach Inc. ("ATC") is a business entity registered in the state of Iowa under business number 630694, with a principal place of business located at 1936 S. Warrior Lane, Waukee, Iowa 50263.
+- 1. The Commissioner of Insurance, Douglas M. Ommen, directly and through his designees, administers and enforces Iowa Code chapter 502-the Iowa Uniform Securities Act and Iowa Administrative Code chapter 191-50 Regulation of Securities Offerings and Those Who Engage in the Securities Business. - Alan Kessler ("Kessler") is an individual with a last known address of 1936 S. Warrior Lane, Waukee, Iowa 50263. - 3.
+ASK the Coach, Inc. ("Ask the Coach") is a business entity registered in the state of Iowa under business number 630694, with a principal place of business located at 1936 S. Warrior Lane, Waukee, Iowa 50263.
 Alan S. Kesser is listed as the President and registered agent with a registered address of 4111 Ingersoll Ave. #1208, Des Moines, Iowa 50312.
-ATC filed a fictious name resolution adopting the name Optional Health Technologies ("OHT") as a fictitious name for ATC.
+Ask the Coach filed a fictious name resolution adopting the name Optional Health Technologies as a fictitious name for Ask the Coach.

-- 4. Kessler and ATC shall hereinafter collectively be referred to as "Respondents." - 5.
+- 4. Kessler and Ask the Coach may hereinafter collectively be referred to as "Respondents." - 5.
 From February 2022 to present, Respondents engaged in acts and practices within the state of Iowa that constitute cause for a cease and desist order, civil penalties, and other relief under Iowa Code chapter 502 and Iowa Administrative Code chapter 191-50.